denzelrenner/LIFE4136-Group1-Rotation2/README.md

 m

 ### g10577
-For 10577 we had to use a different approach due to limitations with alphafolds memory.
-Instead of putting the whole sequence
+Due to the limitations with alphafold's memory we have modelled domains of our g10577 protein and not the whole protein

 We will have to load in the reference Cochleria protein which was retrieved from SWISS-MODEL, then we will load in all the different domains of the protein and one-by-one these will be alligned to the reference protein to effectivey stitch together our original protein